pablo-lamtenzan/MiniShell/README.md

 			     /     \
 			 [ cat ]  [file2]          // execute cat in fds = {file2, file1, pipe_write}

 // Don't forget that fds[2] is only for pipe's write fd!
-Its value doesn't affect the exectution.
+Its value doesn't affect a cmd exectution.
 ```